coniconico/allerpatiner/README.md

 # allerpatiner
 États des patinoires à Montréal

-App to show ice skate conditions in Montréal, build while learning AJAX Javascript.
+App to show skating rink conditions in Montréal, build while learning AJAX Javascript.

 Use a public xml data file from the city of Montréal.